stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 lie far outside even the Einsteinian space-time continuum or greatest known cosmos.

-  Meanwhile we continued to discuss the black stone and the best way of getting it to Arkham&mdash;Akeley deeming it inadvisable to have me visit him at the scene of his nightmare studies.
+  Meanwhile we continued to discuss the black stone and the best way of getting it to Arkham--Akeley deeming it inadvisable to have me visit him at the scene of his nightmare studies.
 For some reason or other, Akeley was afraid to trust the thing to any ordinary or expected transportation route.
 His final idea was to take it across county to Bellows Falls and ship it on the Boston and Maine system through Keene and Winchendon and Fitchburg, even though this